dungtl2003/snowflake-uuid/README.md

 #### ⇁ TLS handshake

 this project is using mutual TLS method, that means both client and server need to provide certificates to each other.
-First, you need to generate certificates for both client and server by using `make cert-dev` (you don't need to do this if you have already ran `make build-dev`).
+First, you need to generate certificates for both client and server by using `make cert` (you don't need to do this if you have already ran `make build`).
 Next, copy `client_cert.pem`, `client_key.pem`, `ca_cert.pem` and `ca_key.pem` to your client application.
 Then you need to include these credentials when connecting to the server.
+You can change certificate configuration by adding `CERT_CONFIG_ENV={env}` to your `make cert` command (`make cert CERT_CONFIG_ENV=prod` for example)or run `make build_prod`<br>
-To run server in TLS mode, use this command:
+to run server in TLS mode, use this command:
 ```shell
 make server-tls
 ```
 note that you need to make sure CA certificate of both client and server are the same

-### ⇁ Production

-comming soon

 ## ⇁ Run tests